kjepo/lisp/README.md

 # explicit LISP

-This is an exercise in building a LISP machine.
+This is an exercise in building a LISP machine in a series of steps so that ultimately we _could_ write it in assembler.

-The code in `explicit.scm` is a register machine implementation of a LISP interpreter.
+The code in `explicit.scm` is a register machine implementation of a LISP interpreter written in Scheme.
 Rather than the usual recursive apply/eval description of the interpreter, we have made the control and arguments explicit.
 The code is based on SICP, chapter 5 (and forwards).

-The goal is now to write the same code in C (file `lisp.c`).
+The next step is to write the same code in C (file `lisp.c`).
 The code is not finished yet but a rudimentary interpreter is working and can load the library file `lib.scm`.
 Here is a another small example: